Kong/docs.konghq.com/app/gateway/2.6.x/index.md

 [Kong Vitals](/gateway/{{page.kong_version}}/vitals) provides useful metrics about the health and performance of your {{site.base_gateway}} nodes, as well as metrics about the usage of your proxied APIs.
 You can visually monitor vital signs and pinpoint anomalies in real-time, and use visual API analytics to see exactly how your APIs and Gateway are performing and access key statistics.
 Kong Vitals is part of the Kong Manager UI.

-### Kubernetes Ingress Controller
+### Kubernetes

-[Kong for Kubernetes Enterprise](/kubernetes-ingress-controller/) (K4K8S) is a Kubernetes Ingress Controller.
-A Kubernetes Ingress Controller is a proxy that exposes Kubernetes services from applications (for example, Deployments, ReplicaSets) running on a Kubernetes cluster to client applications running outside of the cluster.
-The intent of an Ingress Controller is to provide a single point of control for all incoming traffic into the Kubernetes cluster.
+{{site.base_gateway}} can run natively on Kubernetes with its custom [ingress controller](/kubernetes-ingress-controller/), Helm chart, and Operator.
+A Kubernetes ingress controller is a proxy that exposes Kubernetes services from applications (for example, Deployments, ReplicaSets) running on a Kubernetes cluster to client applications running outside of the cluster.
+The intent of an ingress controller is to provide a single point of control for all incoming traffic into the Kubernetes cluster.

-### Kong plugins
+### Kong Gateway plugins

 [{{site.base_gateway}} plugins](/hub/) provide advanced functionality to better manage your API and microservices.
 With turnkey capabilities to meet the most challenging use cases, {{site.base_gateway}} plugins ensure maximum control and minimizes unnecessary overhead.
 Enable features like authentication, rate-limiting, and transformations by enabling {{site.base_gateway}} plugins through Kong Manager or the Admin API.